bidmad/Bidmad-Unity/README-EN.md

 #endif
 ```

-Or, you can check the initialization status by putting an Action function that receives a bool type as a parameter value as a parameter value of the initializeSdk method.
+Or, if you are using Bidmad Plugin version 3.4.0 or later, you can check the initialization status by putting an Action function that receives a bool type as a parameter value as a parameter value of the initializeSdk method.

 ```
 #if UNITY_IOS